elifesciences/lens/CONTRIBUTING.md

 $ sudo python setup.py install
 ```

-You need to repeat that install step whenever you pull in updates.
+You need to repeat that install step whenever you updated the screwdriver repo.

 ## Sublime 2 Integration